billti/SimpleVueApp/readme.md

 ﻿# Creating a basic TypeScript & Vue.js ASP.NET Core site

-Creating a site with Vue.js and WebPack is generally geared towards consuming Vue.js via ES2015 module syntax, and creating a final 'bundle' containing all the code for the site (i.e. a "SPA" like setup).
-This sample will demonstrate how to author a more "traditional" site, consisting of multiple pages where the Vue.js library is included in the page via a `<script>` tag, and each page includes its own JavaScript script(s).
+Creating a site with Vue.js and WebPack is generally geared towards consuming Vue.js via ES2015 module syntax, and creating a final "bundle" containing all the code for the site (i.e. a "SPA" like setup).
+This sample will demonstrate how to author a more "traditional" site, consisting of multiple pages where the Vue.js library is included in the page via a `<script>` tag, and each page includes its own JavaScript.

-The way Vue.js is structured (as of 2.5.16 at the time of this writing), is to include the TypeScript definition files as part of the npm package, and to also only include declarations for Vue.js modules (not for the global `Vue` defined when loading the library as a script in a web page).
+The way Vue.js is structured (as of "2.5.16" at the time of this writin), is to include the TypeScript definition files as part of the npm package, and to also only include declarations for Vue.js modules (not for the global `Vue` defined when loading the library as a script in a web page - pending [this pull request](https://github.com/vuejs/vue/pull/7868)).
 This means the Vue.js definitions should be acquired by running `npm install vue`, and that the Vue.js definitions will need to be _imported_ and then added to the global space.
 This can be done by adding a file containing the below to the TypeScript code, for example in a source file named `vueglobal.ts`

 ```ts
 import { default as _Vue, VNode as _VNode} from "vue";